It is common for a spouse ordered to pay child support in a Texas divorce proceeding to have a change in income after the divorce.

 But what happens if the parent ordered to pay child support simply refuses to work?

-In that case – the parent receiving child support will not receive any payments because there is nothing being withheld from the other parent’s paycheck.
+In that case – the parent receiving child support will not receive any payments because there is nothing withheld from the other parent’s paycheck.

 That leaves the entire burden on the child.

 The parent ordered to pay child support might seek a modification to reduce the amount owed – but the parent receiving support has an opportunity to challenge that modification as discussed above.